prof18/marcogomiero.com/content/posts/2025/test-gradle-plugin-git.md

 ## Conclusions

-By combining Gradle TestKit with a Git bare repository, I could automate and quickly test the KMP Framework Bundler Gradle plugin, including the entire publishing workflow.
-This allows me to quickly and easily test the plugin without setting up complex scenarios locally.
+By combining Gradle TestKit with a Git bare repository, I could fully automate testing for the KMP Framework Bundler plugin, including the entire publishing workflow.
+This approach eliminates the need to set up complex local environments.

-This pattern can be easily adapted for testing other plugins that interact with version control systems, providing a reliable way to ensure your plugin works correctly in real-world scenarios.
+This pattern can easily be adapted for testing other plugins that interact with version control, providing a reliable and automated way to ensure correctness in real-world scenarios.